 In the 1990s, Rotary Charities commissioned a study showing a breakneck pace of development in northern Michigan and responded by incubating the Grand Traverse Regional Land Conservancy.
 The Conservancy has since partnered with individuals, foundations, and all levels of government to protect over 34,000 acres of land and 100 miles of shoreline.

 2.18 Lookout at Sleeping Bear Dunes Photo: National Parks Service

 Federal, State, and Protected Lands

+City or Village

-- County Boundary
+County Boundary

-- Township Boundary
+Township Boundary

-- Major Road
+Major Road

-- Minor Road
+Minor Road

-Federal Owned Land State Owned Land GTRLC Nature Preserve GTRLC Protected Land a Sources: State of Michigan Geographic Data Library
+Federal Owned Land

+State Owned Land

+GTRLC Nature Preserve

+GTRLC Protected Land